Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights for October 18, 2021

 - The Titans covered the spread in their only game when underdogs by 5.5 points or more.

-- Tennessee has gone over the point total in 60% of its opportunities this season (three times over five games with a set point total).
+- Tennessee has eclipsed the over/under in 60% of its opportunities this year (three times over five games with a set point total).

-- Tennessee is 3-1 against the spread and 3-1 overall when the team piles up over 251.8 yards.
+- In games that Tennessee amasses more than 251.8 yards, the team is 3-1 against the spread and 3-1 overall.

 - The Titans have seven giveaways this season, while the Bills have 15 takeaways.